Equal rank local theta correspondence as a strong Morita equivalence: Some -algebras associated to groups

 Let $(\pi,V_{\pi})$ be a unitary representation of $G$.
 We denote the $C^*$-algebra generated\footnote{This is the closure of the image of $L^1(G)$ with respect to the operator norm.} by the image of $L^1(G)$ under the $*$-representation $\pi: L^1(G) \to \mathcal{L}(V_{\pi})$ by

 It is called the {\em $C^*$-algebra of $G$ associated to $\pi$}.
-A most important example is when we take $\pi$ to be the regular representation of $G$ on $L^2(G)$; in that case $C^*_\pi(G)$ is the so-called {\bf reduced $C^*$-algebra of $G$} and it has the established notation
+One of the most important examples is when we take $\pi$ to be the regular representation of $G$ on $L^2(G)$; in that case $C^*_\pi(G)$ is the so-called {\bf reduced $C^*$-algebra of $G$} and it has the established notation

 Recall that the spectrum of $L^1(G)$ is in bijection with the unitary dual $\widehat{G}$ of $G$.
-As is well-known, $\widehat{G}$ comes equipped with a topology that is typically described via weak containment, or uniform approximation of matrix coefficients on compacta.
-It follows that the above bijection gives a homeomorphism between the spectrum of $C^*_\pi(G)$ and the {\em support of $\pi$}, denoted ${\rm supp}(\pi)$, that is, the subset of $\widehat{G}$ that are made of those representations which are weakly contained in $\pi$.
-A special case of this is the well-known the fact that the spectrum of $C^*_r(G)$ is homeomorphic to the tempered dual of $G$:
+As is well-known, $\widehat{G}$ comes equipped with a topology that is typically described via uniform approximation of matrix coefficients on compacta.
+On the other hand, there is a natural topology on the spectrum of $C^*_\pi(G)$ (see Section \ref{sec: continuity} for a brief discussion).
+It can be shown that the above bijection gives a homeomorphism between the spectrum of $C^*_\pi(G)$ and the {\em support of $\pi$}, denoted ${\rm supp}(\pi)$, that is, the subset of $\widehat{G}$ whose elements are the representations which are weakly contained in $\pi$.
+A special case of this is the well-known fact that the spectrum of $C^*_r(G)$ is homeomorphic to the ``reduced dual'', that is, the support of the regular representation of $G$: